-Corporate directory for INT key
+Directory for INT key

-If a corporate directory is available and configured the user can open it by pressing the INT key (left on the handset's control key).
+If any online directory is available and configured the user can open it by pressing the INT key (left on the handset's control key).

-▶ Choose from the list which corporate directory is opened with the INT key.
+▶ Choose from the list which directory is opened with the INT key.